talon-one/talon_go/docs/UpdateApplication.md

 SetLimits gets a reference to the given []LimitConfig and assigns it to the Limits field.

-### GetCampaignPriority

-`func (o *UpdateApplication) GetCampaignPriority() string`

-GetCampaignPriority returns the CampaignPriority field if non-nil, zero value otherwise.

-### GetCampaignPriorityOk

-`func (o *UpdateApplication) GetCampaignPriorityOk() (string, bool)`

-GetCampaignPriorityOk returns a tuple with the CampaignPriority field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasCampaignPriority

-`func (o *UpdateApplication) HasCampaignPriority() bool`

-HasCampaignPriority returns a boolean if a field has been set.

-### SetCampaignPriority

-`func (o *UpdateApplication) SetCampaignPriority(v string)`

-SetCampaignPriority gets a reference to the given string and assigns it to the CampaignPriority field.

-### GetExclusiveCampaignsStrategy

-`func (o *UpdateApplication) GetExclusiveCampaignsStrategy() string`

-GetExclusiveCampaignsStrategy returns the ExclusiveCampaignsStrategy field if non-nil, zero value otherwise.

-### GetExclusiveCampaignsStrategyOk

-`func (o *UpdateApplication) GetExclusiveCampaignsStrategyOk() (string, bool)`

-GetExclusiveCampaignsStrategyOk returns a tuple with the ExclusiveCampaignsStrategy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasExclusiveCampaignsStrategy

-`func (o *UpdateApplication) HasExclusiveCampaignsStrategy() bool`

-HasExclusiveCampaignsStrategy returns a boolean if a field has been set.

-### SetExclusiveCampaignsStrategy

-`func (o *UpdateApplication) SetExclusiveCampaignsStrategy(v string)`

-SetExclusiveCampaignsStrategy gets a reference to the given string and assigns it to the ExclusiveCampaignsStrategy field.

 ### GetDefaultDiscountScope

 `func (o *UpdateApplication) GetDefaultDiscountScope() string`